warpstreamlabs/bento/website/docs/components/processors/parquet_encode.md

 ### `schema[].type`

 The type of the column, only applicable for leaf columns with no child fields.
+MAP supports only string keys, but can support values of all types.
+Nesting of map values and list elements is untested.
 Some logical types can be specified here such as UTF8.

 Type: `string`